muratk5n/thirdwave/en/README.md

 ---

-@blackpillreport
+"@blackpillreport

 Alex Jones gets [a] thing wrong.. apologizes dozens of times, and he has to pay $4M via court order.
-MSM deliberately lies every day, yet no court orders to pay anyone anything.
+MSM deliberately lies every day, yet no court orders to pay anyone anything"

 ---